You're on the United Kingdom website. Switch to the US website here.

 How are interest rates set?

-The Bank of England maintained the Bank Rate at 5% in September 2024.
+The Bank of England reduced the Bank Rate to 4.75% in November 2024.
 This decision reflects the Bank of England’s ongoing efforts to manage inflation, which has been gradually stabilising since it peaked at over 11% in October 2022.

 The government has tasked the Bank of England to keep inflation at around 2% a year.
 The Bank of England provides loans to high street banks and other financial institutions at a certain interest rate, known as the Bank Rate.